 4. Invert your sharpened blade so that the edge is facing up, and run it over an upturned clothes iron for about 10 seconds to remove any excess metal from the blade’s edge.

-5. Make sure you dry off all of your blades before using again to avoid rusting and corrosion from occurring on them.
+5. Make sure you dry off all of your blades before using them again to avoid rusting and corrosion from occurring on them.

 The Reason Why Your Electric Razor Gets Dull

-Electric razors are also get duller because of the natural wear and tear of the blades.
+Electric razors also get duller because of the natural wear and tear of the blades.
 They can also get dull because of human error, such as not cleaning them often enough.

 Another reason why electric razors get dull is that they are made with metal blades that can get worn out over time.
 The blades will also get dull if you don’t clean them after every use.